PyPSA/powerplantmatching/README.md

 A toolset for cleaning, standardizing and combining multiple power plant databases.

+You can directly [download the current version of the data](https://downgit.github.io/#/home?url=https://github.com/PyPSA/powerplantmatching/blob/master/powerplants.csv) as a CSV file.

 This package provides ready-to-use power plant data for the European power system.
 Starting from openly available power plant datasets, the package cleans, standardizes and merges the input data to create a new combining dataset, which includes all the important information.